Ry-Rousseau/Ry-Rousseau/README.md

 ![banner_title](https://github.com/user-attachments/assets/c7a678be-2307-4d54-9b43-3b4fbdf783f7)

 Hi there, I'm Ryan.
 A data scientist with expertise in computational social science.
-I use data science approaches to model complex social phenomena.
-I'm currently working as a research officer in international political economy at the London School of Economics, where I develop quantitative methods for causal inference.
+I use data science approaches to model complex social and economic phenomena.
+I'm currently working as a research officer in international political economy at the London School of Economics, where I develop pioneering research in the field.
 Seeking a challenging role in data science to advance my skills.

 * Creating end-to-end machine-learning pipelines for real-world problems
 * Communicating findings with insightful visualizations